 Arguably the question most likely to set off alarm bells, asking about background checks ‒ or whether they're likely to validate your references ‒ hints at someone with something to hide.

 If you've got a slightly marred record which you're open about, instant removal from the process isn't inevitable.
 Rather, your transparency and honesty about prior behaviour could well reflect positively.
 But if you're suspected of hiding something, be it a conviction or crudely faked reference, your chances of a job offer plummet.
-Asking whether they'll run checks is a certain way to ensure any discrepancies are detected.
+Asking whether they'll run checks is a certain way to ensure that any discrepancies are detected.

 Asking questions at the end of an interview is ideal for learning more about the role and demonstrating a winning inquisitiveness.
 Raise a few sensible queries and you'll surely put the cherry on what (we hope!) was a great all-around performance.
 Ask the wrong questions, however, and you could do your candidacy irreparable harm.

 Just like these questions, there are some CV mistakes that you just can't come back from.
 Get a free CV review from TopCV to make sure you're not making them.